 Last Sunday, a now very repentant friend stood me up for brunch by mistake.
 Too far from the townhouse on the UES where I'm spending my last few weeks of summer, I decided to do something I haven't done or been in a while-- hang out solo until my next scheduled rendezvous.
 Chelsea Market is my new favorite Manhattan spot so I took myself there, bought myself a New Yorker and sat down at Ronybrook Farm's Milk Bar (again) for a lovely breakfast involving raisin-walnut bread, cinnamon butter, and a mysterious egg-in-a-hole, and of course, quelques tasses du cafe.
 I could have bought Vanity Fair or Harper's but the New Yorker took my breath away with the fact that there was an article on Michel de Montaigne hiding within.
 What better date for a quiet morning with oneself than the man who invented the very concept?

-Jane Kramer picked up on the very best of Montaigne-- his struggle to know himself and how exactly this plays out in his essays.
+In her article Jane Kramer picked up on the very best of Montaigne-- his struggle to know himself and how exactly this plays out in his essays.
 In this post though, I want to move away from that and examine an excerpt where Montaigne engages briefly with the route to selfhood: it's from "Of the Education of Children," and M talks at length about the schooling of a young boy.
 This passage is kind of special for me because it's one of the rare moments in the Canon where a writer speaks without judgment, censure, or bias.
 Maybe I've had too much of Dante and Hell and Heaven and Purgatory, but Montaigne is and always has been a breath of fresh air.
 The best education cannot be got from an ecole or seminary, but from being a citizen of the world.
 This is now an old and cliched idea, but it remains unappreciated for not enough of us walk the map.
 To know ourselves in a "true bias," says Montaigne, we must know not the other, but others.
 It is this philosophical effort at people-watching that might free us from the shackles that we're placed in by what is familiar to us in our immediate lives.

 We're far from the Divine Comedy where Dante loves to assign his fellow Italians, his literary heroes, and figures in history to the infernal, the purgative, and the heavenly.
 Instead, Montainge gives us the power to judge ourselves and not in terms of virtue or vice, but in terms of who we are in relation to those around us.
 I'm reminded of the age-old parent to child line: "It doesn't matter what your friends do or think, so long as you're a good person."